-This condition should not be confused with a heel spur, which is a bone spur on the bottom of the calcaneus (heelbone).
-Although the two conditions can be present and interrelated, they can also arise independently.
-One person may have plantar fasciitis despite having no heel spur, while another may have a heel spur but have no inflammation of the fascia or any heel pain.
+Plantar fasciitis is sometimes confused with a heel spur, which is a bone spur on the bottom of the calcaneus (heelbone).
+Although the two conditions can both be present and connected, they can also occur independently.
+In other words, one person may have plantar fasciitis despite having no heel spur, while another may have a heel spur but have no inflammation of the fascia or any heel pain.